jlevy/simplexng/README.md

   uv run simplexng
   ```

+## Thoughts?

+If this is useful or of interest or have feedback, file an issue or drop a comment [on
+my post about SimpleXNG](https://github.com/searxng/searxng/discussions/5082).

+## License

-- Note this code and SearXNG are AGPL-3.0 licensed.
+This code and SearXNG are AGPL-3.0 licensed.

 * * *